François de Luxembourg: Early life and family

-During 1574, Piney pursued a relationship with Louise de Lorraine, the Lorraine family ruling not far from his duchy of Piney.
-However, upon Henri's return to France from his kingship in the Commonwealth, he took up with Louise, and the two became king and queen.
-Henri wrote to Piney, to explain that, as he had taken the duke's mistress, in return he offered his own mistress Renée de Rieux.
+During 1574, Piney pursued a relationship with Louise of Lorraine, the Lorraine family ruling not far from his duchy of Piney.
+However, upon Henry's return to France from his kingship in the Commonwealth, he took up with Louise, and the two became king and queen.
+Henry wrote to Piney, to explain that, as he had taken the duke's mistress, in return he offered his own mistress Renée de Rieux.
 Piney declined the offer of marriage with Renée.

 On 8 August 1576 Piney married into the Lorraine family, powerful neighbours of his estates in eastern France.
 At Meudon he married Diane de Lorraine, sister to the duke of Aumale.
-Explaining the marriage to a family ally in November, Antoinette de Bourbon, the womans grandmother explained to Jacques, Duke of Nemours that Piney was very rich, was financially solvent and had a nice house and furniture.
+Explaining the marriage to a family ally in November, Antoinette de Bourbon, the woman's grandmother explained to Jacques, Duke of Nemours that Piney was very rich, was financially solvent, and had a nice house and furniture.

-Diane died in 1586 and Piney remarried to Marguerite de Lorraine in 1599, the daughter of Nicolas de Lorraine, duke of Mercœur and Joanne de Savoie.
+Diane died in 1586 and Piney remarried to Marguerite of Lorraine in 1599, the daughter of Nicolas of Lorraine, duke of Mercœur and of Joan of Savoy.
 Marguerite would outlive her husband, dying in 1625.